remix-run/remix/docs/future/presets.md

 - Configure the Remix Vite plugin on your behalf.
 - Validate the resolved config.

-The config returned by each preset is merged in the order they were defined before finally merging in any config directly passed to the Remix Vite plugin.
+The config returned by each preset is merged in the order they were defined.
+Any config directly passed to the Remix Vite plugin will be merged last.
 This means that user config will always take precedence over any presets.

 ## Using a preset